 All organisms leave traces of DNA fragments in their environment and these can be extracted and analysed.
 Through water samples we can find out which species are present and most abundant in a waterbody.
 The technique is called environmental DNA or eDNA and is now a fully operational inventory methodology after rapid development in recent years.

 eDNA development is very fast and we actively participate in research and development together with other leading international players in the field.
-Currently, we are working on development and quality assurance of methods for analysing individuals of lynx and polar bears based on DNA from footprints in snow.
+Currently, we are working on development of a genetic analysis of bacteria which will enable source tracking of faecal pollution within pristine catchments.